TrellixVulnTeam/swahilipython_SCMU/Doc/library/ensurepip.rst

    Setting both *altinstall* and *default_pip* will trigger :exc:`ValueError`.

-   *verbosity* controls the level of output to :data:`sys.stdout` from the bootstrapping operation.
+   *verbosity* controls the level of output to :data:`sys.stdout` kutoka the bootstrapping operation.

    .. audit-event:: ensurepip.bootstrap root ensurepip.bootstrap